 High water salinity is a serious concern in Southern Bangladesh.
-Since 2010, GIZ Bangladesh, in association with German Association, has collaborated with Bangladesh Government’s Sustainable & Renewable Energy Development Authority (SREDA) built 122 solar-powered clean water technologies to cater to safe water needs for the peri-urban and rural population across the Southern Delta.
-However, to ensure sustainability, multiple business models require exploration and the ones that are most viable need implementation.
+Since 2010, GIZ Bangladesh, in association with German Association, has collaborated with Bangladesh Government’s Sustainable & Renewable Energy Development Authority (SREDA) to build 122 solar-powered clean water technologies to cater to safe water needs for the peri-urban and rural populations across the Southern Delta.
+However, to ensure sustainability, multiple business models require exploration, and the ones that are most viable need implementation.

 Enter LightCastle (LCP) to support GIZ’s noble endeavor.
 The work was divided into two phases.
-LCP chose 5 sites – Barguna, Pirojpur, Satkhira, Khulna and Barisal – to conduct in-depth market studies, gauging business potential and optimizing models, customized for each region.
-Variables such as income, proximity from homes, prevalence of institutional buyers among others gave vital cues with respect to shortlisting business models.
-Based on market data in combination with technical competence of three different technologies (pond water filtration, ground water and de-salination), LCP primarily selected seven world-proven models and after a through cost-benefit analysis of each, recommended 3 models (micro-entrepreneurship, NGO and CBO) for pilot implantation across nine sites in three regions.
+LCP chose 5 sites – Barguna, Pirojpur, Satkhira, Khulna, and Barisal – to conduct in-depth market studies, gauging business potential and optimizing models, customized for each region.
+Variables such as income, proximity to homes, and prevalence of institutional buyers among others gave vital cues with respect to shortlisting business models.
+Based on market data in combination with the technical competence of three different technologies (pond water filtration, groundwater, and desalination), LCP primarily selected seven world-proven models and after a thorough cost-benefit analysis of each, recommended 3 models (micro-entrepreneurship, NGO and CBO) for pilot implantation across nine sites in three regions.